kkapelon/kkapelon.github.io/_posts/2016-09-20-go-docker-semaphoreci-gloud-tutorial.md

 ![Google cloud create service account](../../assets/go-docker-gcloud/gcloud-create-service-account.png)

 The brower will save a JSON file locally.

+#### Authorizing SemaphoreCI to push images to Google Container Registry

-Open it and copy all contents to clipboard.
-The go the SemaphoreCI UI and select "add-ons" from the top right corner.
+Now that the JSON auth file is saved locally, open it and copy all contents to clipboard.
+Go the SemaphoreCI UI and select "add-ons" from the top right corner.

 ![Semaphore add-ons](../../assets/go-docker-gcloud/semaphore-addons.png)